microprediction/chess/README.md

 ... and some not-so-top players.
 We're more than happy to include your rating too.
 Make a pull request modifying [set.py](https://github.com/microprediction/chess/blob/main/set.py), or just leave an issue with your chess.come username.

 The script [set.py](https://github.com/microprediction/chess/blob/main/set.py) runs every hour, and creates a stream like [this one](https://www.microprediction.org/stream_dashboard.html?stream=chess_bullet_level_DanielNaroditsky).
 That stream is monitored by lots of time series algorithms who fight for supremacy.
 The result is distributional predictions that get slowly better over time and incorporate more exogenous data.
 For instance the algorithms have access to all public data including all games played.
-More soon at www.microprediction.com/blog about chess and the statistics of bullet opennings.

 Oh yeah, and if you want to increase your bullet rating by 100 you can:
 - Use right click to cancel pre-moves.
 - Play the Halloween Gambit!
 See [The Halloween Gambit is Scarier Than Your Think](https://www.chess.com/blog/PinIsMightier/the-halloween-gambit-is-scarier-than-you-think-4).

-Coming soon... analysis of Nakamura's bullet opening choices
+More soon at www.microprediction.com/blog about chess and the statistics of bullet opennings...

 ![](https://github.com/microprediction/chess/blob/main/bullet-chess-ai.png)